'Project R.O.Y.' is a Lovecraftian travelogue detailing a family man's decent into madness, while in search of a mythical being.

 Along with Bruce McClure, he was also a member of live art/noise performance group Le Couteau Jaune.

-Storyteller will be performing at this years Supernormal festival in Oxfordshire on the 2nd-4th of August.
+Storyteller will be performing at 2019's Supernormal festival in Oxfordshire taking place on the 2nd-4th of August.

 "What makes Hatleskog and McClure's version of Storyteller so affecting is the feeling that a small part of your childhood has been meddled with; the format and artwork point strongly to parody, but once the narrative tone is revealed, it's clear that any similarities end there.
 For the generation who were young enough in the early 80s to experience these tapes first-hand, it's as though the duo have crept out of a wardrobe deep within your memory and recorded over them with grubby hands, depositing these new more disturbing stories in place of those fondly remembered classics."

 Spenser Tomson (The Wire)

 "This was a real treat.
 I wonder why more stories don't have some sort of sound collage for atmosphere?
 Storyteller may just have stumbled across something really special."